 Nairne School Philosophy

 Nairne School embraces the idea of community; that learning is enhanced when parents, children and school staff work closely together.
 We believe that social, emotional and physical development are all fundamental in contributing to high intellectual achievement.
-That’s why we embrace the UNESCO pillars of knowledge focusing on:
+That’s why we embrace the UNESCO Pillars of Education focusing on:

 - Learning to Know;

 - Learning to Live Together;

 - and Learning to Live Sustainably.

 By teaching our students more than just academic skills, we encourage them to become independent, compassionate, well-rounded individuals who will eventually grow into valuable members of our community.